Drake Bell: Driving under the influence

-Sexual assault accusation and attempted endangering of children
+Child endangerment conviction

+In August 2020, Bell's former girlfriend accused him of verbal and physical abuse during their three-year relationship in the late 2000s.
+She also accused him of inappropriate behavior regarding underage girls.
+Bell has denied the allegations.

 On June 4, 2021, Bell was arrested in Cleveland, Ohio, on charges relating to "attempted endangering [of] children and disseminating matter harmful to juveniles."
-A public information officer with the Cuyahoga County Prosecutor's Office, said "the 15-year-old victim, who had established a relationship with Bell several years prior, attended his concert in December 2017 [...]
+A public information officer with the Cuyahoga County Prosecutor's Office, said "the 15-year-old victim, who had established a relationship with Bell several years prior, attended his concert in December 2017 ...
 While there, Bell violated his duty of care and, in doing so, created a risk of harm to the victim."
-The Cleveland Police also found that Bell had sent the minor "inappropriate social media messages" for "months leading up to the concert."
+The Cleveland Police also found that Bell had sent the minor "inappropriate social media messages" for "months leading up to the concert".
 Bell was 31 at the time of the alleged incident.
 Bell pleaded not guilty, and was freed on a $2,500 personal bond, and was ordered to provide a DNA sample.
 He agreed to have no contact with the accuser in the case with a pretrial hearing scheduled for June 23.

-On June 23, Bell pleaded guilty to both charges.
+On June 23, 2021, Bell pleaded guilty to both charges.
 On July 12, 2021, Bell's accuser, then 19, made a public appearance and statement accusing him of sexually assaulting her while she was underage, in addition to the endangerment charges.
 Bell was sentenced to two years of probation and 200 hours of community service, which he was permitted to complete in California.
 He also is not allowed to have any contact with his victim.

-Several months later, Bell posted his own account of the incident on TikTok, claiming that he had no prior knowledge of the girl's true age during their conversations, for the most part, ending all ties with her upon learning the truth.
-He went on to say that the girl had henceforth stalked him from one concert to another, which led to his arrest.
+On September 17, 2021, Bell posted a video response, in which he claimed that he ceased texting his accuser when her age came to light, and that no images of a sexual matter were exchanged.
+He also stated that he accepted a plea deal because "I felt that this was the best way to get this over quickly, and for everyone involved to be able to move on."